Gigaspaces/xap-docs/site-hugo/content/xap/12.3/admin/clustered-vs-non-clustered-proxies.markdown

 From Notify Container - partition 2 Counting total space objects using a Clustered proxy :1
 ```

-# Writing New Objects from a Collocated Business Logic
+# Writing New Objects from Co-located Business Logic

 When writing new objects from a collocated business logic with a partitioned space, the routing field must "match" the collocated space instance.
 See below example loading data into the space using a `DistributedTask` injected with a collocated proxy.